VivianWitjaksono8/DSS5104_Assignment2_Group-9/README.md

 ### Notes

 1. All code development and experiments were conducted in Google Colab with GPU support.
 Due to GPU non-determinism, results may vary slightly across runs, but overall model rankings remain consistent.
-2. HTML-rendered results are provided on GitHub to avoid rerunning the full, time-intensive pipeline and to enable quick access for review.
+2. HTML-rendered results (`HTMLResult_DSS5104_Assignment2_Group9.html`) are included in this repository to avoid re-execution of the full computational pipeline and to facilitate efficient review of experimental outputs.

 ---